gloveboxes/Create-your-first-Azure-function-with-Kotlin-and-IntelliJ/README.md

 This is an end to end walk through for creating Kotlin Azure Functions.

+Kotlin is an emerging development language rated as one of the most loved languages in the last [Stack Overflow Developer Survey](https://insights.stackoverflow.com/survey/2018#technology).
+It is becoming the default language for Android Development and being eyed with interested by those with investments in Java and looking for a more modern JVM language.

 ##  1. <a name='ReferenceDocumentation'></a>Reference Documentation

 - [Create your first Azure function with Java and IntelliJ](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-maven-intellij?WT.mc_id=devto-blog-dglover)